Main Street Horses at Magic Kingdom

 Tri Circle D Ranch is home to the following horse breeds:

 - Gypsy Vanner

-There are also opportunities to take horse-drawn carriage rides at Fort Wilderness and Port Orleans Resorts.
+Other opportunities that involve horses include carriage rides at Disney’s Port Orleans Resorts.
 You can find more information about those events here.

 - Walt Disney World Railroad